 Fishing, hunting, skiing, hiking — no trip to Portland is complete unless you experience some of the outdoor adventure the city has to offer.
 Connect with these great African American-run organizations for guided opportunities to bask in the beautiful outdoors.
 Hike a peak with the African American Outdoor Association, snag a salmon with Soul River or bag a buck with the African American Hunting Association.

-Then hit the slopes with the Ebony Rose Ski Club, learn how to track and hunt wild prey of the Pacific Northwest with the African American Hunting Association or cycle the city with Major Taylor Cycling Club of Portland, named for the first African American World Champion cyclist, Marshall Taylor.
+Then hit the slopes with the Ebony Rose Ski Club or cycle the city with Major Taylor Cycling Club of Portland, named for the first African American World Champion cyclist, Marshall Taylor.
 For those who prefer more horsepower, the Full Tilt Rider Motorcycle Club takes motorcycle enthusiasts out on the open road.

 Food and drink